 The Tioga Road (Highway 120 through the park) and Glacier Point Road are closed due to snow; they usually reopen late May or June.
 You can check on current road conditions by calling 209/372-0200 (press 1 then 1).
 More »

 Current Air Quality and Smoke Monitoring

-Spring is usually the best time of year for smoke dispersion, and fire managers, when and where possible, try to take advantage of that good dispersion to get prescribed fire projects done before the stagnation and regional pollution (usually ozone) typical of summer months set in.
-Sometimes, smoke from local or regional fires also contributes.
+The winter wet season is almost here and fire season is nearly over (10/22/2013).
+During the summer ozone and fine particles from sources to our west occasionally degrade Yosemite air quality.
+Sometimes, smoke from local or regional fires also contribute.
 By the end of September though, ozone usually diminishes due to lower levels due to cooler fall temperatures, lower angle sunlight, and shorter days.
 Fires continue to occur in the fall before (or until) the rains come--as late as December in a dry year.
 Check back and scroll down to see the most current information on air quality and smoke impacts in Yosemite.